-2. Click Backup.
+- 2. To encrypt the backup file, enter a password in the Password Protection field - 3.
+Click Backup.
 The backup file is created and displays as a downloaded file in your browser.
 Download location varies based on browser.

 Restore Your KX III Using a Restore File